bjb28/planka-utility/README.md

 ## Functions ##

 This utility is currently in the pre-Alpha stages with significant limitations.
 However, creating a new project with pre-defined boards, lists, cards, and tasks works.
-The functionality to load into a previously created project does not currently work as it is designed with a specific project in mind.
-Future evolution to the Alpha stage will allow this to work on any projects with a structured JSON file.
+The functionality to load cards into a previously created project works as long as there are currently no cards in that specific list.

 ## Scripts ##